-Summary : Embark on an expedition in the Pacific Northwest and Alaska, where you will discover Tongass National Forest, Misty Fjords National Park, and two UNESCO World Heritage Sites—Glacier Bay National Park and Olympic National Park.
-Experience Tlingit culture in Ketchikan and Haines, watch for whales and wildlife in Frederick Sound, and wilderness kayak, paddleboard, skiff, and hike to your heart's content.
-Enrich your experience with educational presentations onboard, learn more about Tlingit culture in Ketchikan and Haines, as well as Gold Rush history.
+Summary : Embark on an expedition through the San Juan Islands and Pacific Northwest to Alaska's Inside Passage, where you will discover Tongass National Forest, Misty Fjords National Monument, and two UNESCO World Heritage Sites—Glacier Bay National Park and Olympic National Park.
+Experience Tlingit culture in Ketchikan and Haines; watch for whales and wildlife in Frederick Sound; wilderness kayak, stand up paddleboard or skiff to your heart's content.
+Learn about Native culture and Gold Rush history and enjoy educational presentations on board.

 Activities : Child-Friendly, Culture, Hiking, Kayaking, Snorkeling, Dedicated Solo Cabins, Triple/Quad Cabins

 Ah, the Emerald City!
 Check-in at the hospitality center and later, board your ship and settle in.
-Depending on your vessel, depart from downtown Seattle, cruising along the along the city’s picturesque waterfront.
-Or from Fisherman’s Terminal and transit historic Hiram M. Chittenden Locks, where it’s a 20 foot drop into the Salish Sea.
+Depending on your vessel, depart from downtown Seattle, cruising along the along the city’s picturesque waterfront, or from Fisherman’s Terminal and transit the historic Hiram M. Chittenden Locks, where it’s a 20 foot drop into the Salish Sea.
 Adieu, Seattle.

-Wake up in Hood Canal, one of the quietest reaches of Puget Sound.
-About 65 miles long, this fjord separates the Olympic and Kitsap Peninsulas.
+Wake up in the Salish Sea.
 Your expedition team has big plans for the day.
 Daypacks packed, boots on your feet.
-Hit the trail for a hike into the Olympic Mountains, a UNESCO World Heritage Site.
-Giant old-growth trees, ferns, wild rhododendron—the flora is dense and diverse.
-Tonight holds a special treat.
-It’s a tasting of local oysters and clams.
-Paired with a locally-brewed beer—delicious!
+Hit the trail for a hike on Hurricane Ridge in Olympic National Park, a UNESCO World Heritage Site.
+Panoramic views plus giant old-growth trees, ferns, wild rhododendron—the flora is dense and diverse.
+Back aboard, sail east toward the hundreds of islands that comprise the San Juans where your captain drops anchor in a quiet reach to prepare for tomorrow’s hiking and kayaking adventures.

 Each island in the San Juan archipelago has unique character.
-Orcas and harbor seals haven’t picked favorites.
-You could spot them in any passage.
+Orcas and harbor seals haven’t picked favorites; you could spot them in any passage.
 Give your arms a stretch.
-Kayak or paddle board along a tucked away cove.
+Kayak or stand up paddleboard along a tucked away cove.
 Sea stars dot rocky outcroppings orange and purple.
 Curious harbor seals watch your moves.
 Get in more mileage on a skiff ride to further inlets.
 There will be time to hike too.
 A high point gives views of the Olympic and Cascade Mountains.
 Look low and nose around pools for creatures left behind by the outgoing tide.

 Start the morning with guided stretches on the sun deck.
-Red roofs of Boat Bluff Lighthouse greet you as you pass into Tolmie Channel.
+The red roofs of Boat Bluff Lighthouse greet you as you pass into Tolmie Channel.
 The Great Bear Rainforest, known for the white “spirit” bear, stretches all around you.
 Princess Royal Island marks the southern border of the bear's territory.
-Spunky sea otters off the starboard.
-And a waterfall and old abandoned cannery come into view.
-That’s Butedale.
-Once a fishing hub, now a ghost town.
+Look out for spunky sea otters off the starboard side of the ship.
+A waterfall and old abandoned cannery come into view.
+That’s Butedale; once a fishing hub, now a ghost town.
 Pass Dixon Entrance and postcard-perfect Dundas Island Lighthouse.
-Leave behind British Columbia waters and continue on—to Alaska.
+Leave British Columbia's waters behind and continue on—to Alaska.

 Between Cleveland Peninsula and Etolin Island sits Ernest Sound—first charted in 1793.
-In some of its least-explored reaches, drop anchor.
+Drop anchor in some of its least-explored reaches.
 Your expedition team has a full list of activities in queue.
 Boots, paddles, skiff?
 Pull on your rubber boots.
 They were made for the deep forest you’re hiking into.
 Paddle around tiny islets that dot the edges of Deer Island.
 Or scoot further away with the speed of a skiff to serene pockets carved into the rugged coastline.
 This evening, relax on deck to the call of the wild.

 There’s a cool factor, and it’s not just coming off the face of the glaciers!
 This 3.3 million-acre park was covered by ice as recently as 1795.
 Since then, the park’s receding glacier activity has made it a lot easier to access those inner reaches.
 Pick up a park ranger at Bartlett Cove in the early hours.
 Glacial history, retreats, advances, moraines.
 They come with expert insight, so bring on the questions.
 Pigeon guillemots, puffins, and cormorants colonize and nest at South Marble Island.
 One good whiff and a few loud barks give away one of its mammalian residents.
 It’s a full day in the bay exploring Muir’s legacy—all the way to Grand Pacific and Margerie Glaciers.
 Celebrate with a toast to Ma’ Nature’s handiwork.

 Bull whip kelp threads through nearby channels like a jungle mangrove.
 And you know better, but orange and purple starfish and jellyfish make it hard to believe you’re not in the tropics.
 Follow the currents out to where the sea lions flock to remote rock formations.
 Your captain is on the bridge, the expedition team on deck, and all eyes are on the water and the shore.
 Everyone is on-watch for the telltale blow of humpbacks.
-Dall’s porpoise feast in the nutrient-rich water too.
+Dall’s porpoises feast in the nutrient-rich water too.
 And bears lumber about for an afternoon nosh.
 Try getting a little closer to the shoreline by skiff, kayak, or on foot.
 Sometimes the smallest things are the biggest wonders.
-Take in the evening solitude from the bow, or the hot tub.
-Or both—why choose just one?
+Take in the evening solitude from the bow or the hot tub or both—why choose just one?

 Haines is adventure-central—hiking, biking, and rafting.
 The trails are the cream of the crop, but all options lead to views of rivers, inlets, and snowcapped mountains.
 Haines has been occupied for thousands of years.
 The Chilkat Tlingit lived and traded here.
 European explorers arrived in the late 1880s.
 Of course, there’s the Gold Rush.
 Turn the pages of history with a presentation on the past.
 And there’s free time to explore on your own.
 Tonight, join your captain for the Farewell Dinner.
 As a special treat, your expedition team shares a slideshow of your journey.